chanwooyang/Udacity-SDCND/T1-P2-TrafficSignClassifier/writeup_report.md

 I also included assert(len(feature) == len(label)) to ensure number of features and number of labels are the same in each dataset.

-####2.
-Include an exploratory visualization of the dataset.
+#### 2. Include an exploratory visualization of the dataset.

 Here is an exploratory visualization of the data set.
 The first bar chart shows the number of images by each dataset; The whole dataset is distributed to about 70% of training set, 10% of validation set, and 20% of test set.
 The dataset split is reasonable as the total number of image is ~52000 and this is considered relatively small dataset.

-![alt text][image1]
+![Number of Dataset by Type][chart1]

 Second bar chart shows the number of training images by each class/label.
 The chart shows that number of training images of some classes are small compared to other classes.
 Number of training images can be increased by introducing the data augmentation techniques.

+![Number of Images by Class][chart2]

-###Design and Test a Model Architecture
+### Design and Test a Model Architecture

-###1.
-Describe how you preprocessed the image data.
+#### 1. Describe how you preprocessed the image data.
 What techniques were chosen and why did you choose these techniques?
 Consider including images showing the output of each preprocessing technique.
 Pre-processing refers to techniques such as converting to grayscale, normalization, etc. (OPTIONAL: As described in the "Stand Out Suggestions" part of the rubric, if you generated additional data for training, describe why you decided to generate additional data, how you generated the data, and provide example images of the additional data.
 Then describe the characteristics of the augmented training set like number of images in the set, number of images for each class, etc.)

 First, I decided not to grayscale dataset, but only normalize them.
 Compared to the MNIST data, this traffic sign dataset can be distinguished by not only its shape and pattern, but also its color.
 So, grayscaling dataset could lose significant information that can be trained by a model.